ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 mapping RAM signal 'set' and 'reset' cause the output to change state immediately without any delay.

-Starting from firmware version 0200 pulse generators can also be triggered from rising edges of distributed bus signals or EVR internal prescalers.

-32 bit registers are reserved for both counters and the prescaler, however, the prescaler is not necessarily implemented for all channels and may be hard coded to 1 in case the prescaler is omitted.
-Software may write 0xFFFFFFFF to these registers and read out the actual width or hard-coded value of the register.
-For example, if the width counter is limited to 16 bits a read will return 0x0000FFFF after a write of 0xFFFFFFFF.

 ![image](images/pulse-generator.png)

 Pulse Generator

-Depending on firmware revision/form factor a number of pulse generators are configured as event triggered gates only and can be used to mask or enable pulse generator triggers.

-The VME-EVR-300, PCIe-EVR- 300DC and mTCA-EVR-300 have four pulse
-generators configured as gates, pulse generators 28 to 31 which correspond gates 0 to 3.

 ### Prescalers